-Informational Note No. 2: ANSI Z535.4-2011, Product Safety Signs and Labels, provides guidelines for the design of safety signs and labels for application to products.
+Informational Note No. 1: See ANSI Z535.4-2011 (r2017), Product Safety Signs and Labels, for guidelines for the design of safety signs and labels for application to products.

-Informational Note No. 3: Acceptable industry practices for equipment labeling are described in NFPA 70E-2018, Standard for Electrical Safety in the Workplace.
+Informational Note No. 2: See NFPA 70E-2021, Standard for Electrical Safety in the Workplace, for applicable industry practices for equipment labeling.
 This standard provides specific criteria for developing arc-flash labels for equipment that provides nominal system voltage, incident energy levels, arc-flash boundaries, minimum required levels of personal protective equipment, and so forth.

-b.
-NFPA 70E-2021 Article 130.5(H):
+- b.
+NFPA 70E-2024 Article 130.5(H):

-(H) Equipment Labeling.
-Electrical equipment such as switchboards, panelboards, industrial control panels, meter socket enclosures, and motor control centers that are in other than dwelling units and that are likely to require examination, adjustment, servicing, or maintenance while energized, shall be marked with a label containing all the following information:
+- (H) Equipment Labeling.
+Electrical equipment such as switchboards, panelboards, industrial control panels, meter socket enclosures, and motor control centers that are in other than dwelling units and that are likely to require examination, adjustment, servicing, or maintenance while energized shall be marked with a label containing all the following information:

-- (1) (2) Nominal system voltage
+- (1) (2) (3) Nominal system voltage

 - Arc flash boundary

-- At least one of the following: (3)
+At least one of the following:

-- Available incident energy and the corresponding working distance, or the arc a. flash PPE category ...
+- a.
+Available incident energy and the corresponding working distance, or the arc flash PPE category ...

 - b.
 Minimum arc rating of clothing

 - c.
 Site-specific level of PPE

-Exception No. 1: Unless changes in electrical distribution system(s) render the label inaccurate. labels applied prior to the effective date of this edition of the standard shall be acceptable if they complied with the requirements for equipment labeling in the standard in effect at the time the labels were applied.
+Exception No. 1: Unless changes in electrical distribution system(s) render the label inaccurate, labels applied prior to the effective date of this edition of the standard shall be acceptable if they complied with the requirements for equipment labeling in the standard in effect at the time the labels were applied.

-Exception No. 2: In supervised industrial installations where conditions of maintenance and engineering supervision ensure that only gualified persons monitor and service the system, the information required in 130.5(H)(1) through 130.5(H)(3) shall be permitted to be documented in a manner that is readily available to persons likely to perform examination, servicing, maintenance, and operation of the equipment while energized.
+Exception No. 2: In supervised industrial installations where conditions of maintenance and engineering supervision ensure that only qualified persons monitor and service the system, the information required in 130.5(H)(1) through 130.5(H)(3) shall be permitted to be documented in a manner that is readily available to persons likely to perform examination, servicing, maintenance, and operation of the equipment while energized.